-Candidates and students must have sufficient vision to be able to observe demonstrations, experiments, and microscopic laboratory exercises.
-They must be able to observe a patient accurately at a distance and close at hand.
+Candidates and students must be able to obtain information and/or observe demonstrations, experiments, and microscopic laboratory exercises.
+These include but are not limited to such activities as dissection of cadavers; examination of specimens in anatomy, pathology, and neuroanatomy laboratories; and microbiologic study of microorganisms and tissues in normal and pathologic states.
+They must be able to accurately comment on their observation of a patient accurately at a distance and close at hand for purposes of interactions, evaluation, and treatment.
 Reasonable accommodations may be provided for the visually impaired.